yanvoi/informal_to_formal_llm/README.md

 - 🤖 Hosting of the trained model on Hugging Face Hub
 - 🌐 REST API integrated with the frontend (Streamlit)
 - 👍👎 Feedback component (saves user ratings to a database)
-- 📈 Evaluation metrics BLEU / ROUGE available in MLflow
+- 📈 Evaluation metrics BERTScore / ROUGE available in MLflow
 - 🔒 Error handling and input data validation

 ---